Next Chapter

 1. Accrual Method

 By keeping track of both receivables and payables, the accrual method gives a more realistic view of a business’s financial health, especially over the long term.
 For instance, if a business uses the cash method of accounting, the business wouldn’t include the current quarter’s revenues in the company’s financial statements.
-The subsequent quarter is projected to include the corresponding revenue.
-An investor can get the wrong impression about the company’s profitability when, in fact, the business is doing rather well.

 The accrual method does not account for cash flow.
 A corporation may appear successful in the long run but has a difficult, significant financial shortage in the near run.
 Another disadvantage of the accrual approach is that it might be more difficult to utilize because it requires accounting for unearned revenue and prepaid expenses.
-It may also necessitate the hiring of additional personnel.
-The accrual method is typically required for companies that file audited financial statements.
-It is accepted under the generally accepted accounting principles (GAAP) issued by the Financial Accounting Standards Boards (FASB).

 2. Cash Basis Method

 The cash method’s main virtue is its simplicity—it merely tracks cash paid or received.
 It is also simpler to track a company’s cash flow.
 It is advantageous to sole proprietorships and small firms because it won’t require more staff (and the associated costs).
-However, the cash basis method may overestimate the health of a cash-rich corporation.
-This method is because it does not record accounts payables that may exceed the cash on hand and the company’s current revenue stream.
-As a result, an investor may believe that the company is profitable when, in fact, the company is experiencing financial troubles.
-GAAP does not permit the cash basis method.
+However, the cash-based method may overestimate the health of a cash-rich corporation.

 Also Read: Business Accounting Software – Stay on Top of your Revenue